Collections | laravel-data | Spatie

 }

-Now when collecting an array data objects a SongCollection
+Now when collecting an array data objects a `SongCollection` will be returned:

 ['title' => 'Never Gonna Give You Up', 'artist' => 'Rick Astley'],